atomix/atomix/README.md

 ```

 Services simply wrap the `CopycatContext` and forward requests to the local
-context via the `CopycatContext.submitCommand` method.
+context via the `Copycat.submitCommand` method.

-### Wrapping the CopycatContext in a service
+### Wrapping the Copycat instance in a service
-Copycat provides a simple helper class for wrapping a `CopycatContext in an
+Copycat provides a simple helper class for wrapping a `Copycat` in an
 service.
 To wrap a context, use the `Copycat` class.

 ```java